oscarjaergren/BestPractices/Solution Items/ReadMe.md

 ﻿# Jargar.Net.Playground
-This is a .NET Portfolio project encompassing everything
+Welcome to Jargar.Net.Playground, a multifaceted .NET Portfolio project that serves as a collection of micro playgrounds, each encapsulated within its own subproject and solution (SLN).
+This project is designed to provide a diverse showcase of skills, offering learning opportunities across various aspects of development.

 ## Description
-The API serves as the data source and search engine for the application.
-It accepts a search parameter and returns records that match the given search criteria from the provided JSON dataset.
+At its core, Jargar.Net.Playground is an ensemble of interconnected micro playgrounds, each addressing distinct aspects of development.
+From API creation and data manipulation to frontend design and testing methodologies, this project encapsulates a broad spectrum of skills and learning opportunities.

 ## Table of Contents
 - [Prerequisites](#prerequisites)
 - [Getting Started](#getting-started)